api-platform/docs/admin/getting-started.md

 To do so, update the value of the `CORS_ALLOW_ORIGIN` parameter in `api/.env` (it will be set to `^https?://localhost:?[0-9]*$` by default).

+If you're not using Api Platform distribution, you will need to adjust `nelmio-cors.yaml` to include `expose_headers: ['Content-Disposition', 'Content-Length', 'Link']` on the route under which api will be served (`/api` by default).

 Clear the cache to apply this change:

     $ docker-compose exec php bin/console cache:clear --env=prod